Back To Top

 • Walking shoes are lightweight: Walking shoes tend to weigh less than hiking boots.
 If you're going longer distances on challenging terrains, they may be a better option for comfort over time.

-• Walking boots can take you over challenging terrain: A common complaint from testers of our best walking shoes is that shoes don't offer enough ankle support over rocky terrains or those at an incline.
+• Walking boots can take you over challenging terrain: A common complaint from testers of our best walking shoes is that the shoes don't offer enough ankle support over rocky terrains or those at an incline.
 Whether you go walking 30 minutes a day or go for longer hikes, a walking boot can offer this more naturally as part of the design.

 • Walking shoes have a better range of movement: While walking boots can provide some excellent ankle support, walking shoes offer a better range of movement with more ankle flexibility.
-This can be a better option for those planning to walk longer distances as it may be more comfortable over time.
+This can be a better option for those planning to walk longer distances, as it may be more comfortable over time.

-• Walking shoes tend to be more budget-friendly: Walking boots are made out of sturdy stuff and there's more material used in the construction than in walking shoes so they tend to be more expensive.
+• Walking shoes tend to be more budget-friendly: Walking boots are made out of sturdy stuff, and there's more material used in the construction than in walking shoes, so they tend to be more expensive.
 If you're looking for a budget-friendly pair, walking shoes will likely be a better option.

 Should walking shoes be a size bigger?